 As noted previously in this chapter, for housing sites containing known archeological or historical sites, the City of Encinitas Municipal Code requires a site-specific resource survey and impact analysis.
 For housing sites within the Cultural Resources Overlay Zone, the City would review project applications for compatibility, applicable requirements for cultural resource protection, and require specific conditions as part of the approval process.
-Adoption of the HEU floating zone would not alter the City's adopted discretionary review process.
+Adoption of the <a href="https://doi.org/10.1001/journal.org/10.1001/jour

-Redevelopment of any of the housing sites may occur with or without implementation of the HEU floating zone.
-The floating zone gives a property owner a choice whether to opt into the housing plan, or forgo doing so and retain their existing zoning rights.
+Redevelopment of any of the housing sites may occur with or without implementation of the HEU floatingnew zone.
+The floating new zone gives a property owner a choice whether to opt into the housing plan, or forgo doing so and retain their existing zoning rights.
 Depending on the category of the existing zoning, different levels of development or reconstruction activities are permitted on the housing sites.

 The impact analysis below describes the type and magnitude of environmental impacts of future development on the housing sites and how such impacts would affect the existing environment.
 Future development has the potential to impact historical, archeological, and paleontological resources.
 The analysis in the following section identifies both direct and indirect impacts, the significance of impacts, and a mitigation framework for future projects.
-Subsequent "by right" development within the new floating zone district created through the HEU would not be subject to further CEQA review to analyze project-level impacts on cultural resources, unless otherwise noted.
+Subsequent "by right" development within the new floating-zone district created through the HEU would not be subject to further CEQA review to analyze project-level impacts on cultural resources, unless otherwise noted.
 Compliance with development standards required for "by right" development as well as the mitigation framework identified in this PEIR would serve to minimize the potential for significant impacts associated with implementation of the HEU.